1. Links to free arthritis information and publications.

 6. Sense About Science (UK).

-There is no medical evidence to show that Sweet’s syndrome can be treated or cured with diet or alternative therapies.
-If you are considering nutritional or alternative therapies as a treatment for your Sweet’s syndrome or another condition, please read the Sense About Science booklet.
+There is no evidence to show that Sweet’s syndrome can be treated or cured with diet or alternative therapies.
+If you are considering nutritional or alternative therapies as a treatment for your Sweet’s syndrome, please read the free Sense About Science PDF (click link below) to help you make a decision.